Where Analysis and Production Fit In

 It may not technically be a review best practice, but controlling the amount of data that is collected is a sure-fire way to ease the burdens of document reviews.
 There are a number of ways to narrow the review funnel, many of which were addressed in both the collection and early case assessment sections of this guide.
 You can also read Exterro's white paper, "Eliminating E-Discovery Over Collection," for best practices.

 The principle of proportionality dictates that the costs involved in e-discovery should be in line with the value of a case.
 For example, a case valued at $25,000 shouldn't impose six-figure e-discovery costs on either party.
-Unfortunately, litigants rarely leverage proportionality when negotiating discovery parameters and miss opportunities to lower costs.
+Unfortunately, non-cooperative litigants can lead to spiraling e-discovery requests--and resulting cost increases.
 In the context of review, it's critical to look at potential data volumes and estimate review costs based on historical metrics around hourly fees and productivity rates.
 Having that information in hand prior to review will help expose disproportionate discovery requests and place the onus on the other side to demonstrate why the review is necessary.

 Collaborate with Review Team